gazpachu/joanmira/pages/blog/2012-01-12---our-website-a-look-forward/index.md

 ---
 title: "Our website: A look forward"
-subtitle: Chief Technology Officer Rob Greig on our forthcoming new website
+description: Chief Technology Officer Rob Greig on our forthcoming new website
-cover: "images/roh-forward.jpeg"
+cover: images/roh-forward.jpeg
 template: post
 category: work
 ---